randallmlough/pgxscan/README.md

     &dst.StringSlice,
     &dst.JSONB,
 )
 ```

 ### For the Rows interface
 The Rows interface exposes more data like, returned column names, which allows us to scan into a without pre defining the values first.
+But all the previous examples will also work for rows too.

 #### Scan to a struct
 ```go